 This is the specific type of cinnamon referred to as "Chinese" cinnamon or Rou Gui in Chinese herbalism.
-It is commonly found in thick pieces rather than the typical "cinnamon stick" or rolled up quill.
+It is commonly found in thick bark-like pieces rather than the typical "cinnamon stick" or rolled up quill.

-The other variety is called cinnamon twig or Gui Zhi, which
+The other Chinese variety is called cinnamon twig or Gui Zhi, which

 Cinnamomum cassia is native to China, especially southern provinces and is mainly produced in Yunnan, Hainan, Guangdong and Guangxi.
 Rou Gui or Chinese cinnamon bark, however, can also be sourced from other cinnamon species, not just this variety.

-Although it comes from the same or similar species utilized to make the cinnamon powder found in most kitchen spice racks, there are some major differences between Chinese cinnamon and the standard spice many know as cinnamon.
+Although it comes from the same or similar species utilized to make the cinnamon powder found in most kitchen spice racks, there are some differences between Chinese cinnamon and the standard spice many know as cinnamon.

 The Chinese cinnamon used as a tonic herb is very thick, more like actual bark, because it is harvested when older or more mature.
-In contrast, the average "cinnamon spice" is taken exclusively from the thin inner bark layers that are much younger in age and therefore tend to roll up into tight stick-like pieces or quills.
+In contrast, the average cassia "cinnamon spice" is taken exclusively from the thin inner bark layers that are much younger in age and therefore tend to roll up into hard stick-like pieces or quills.

 is an indication of age.
 The older the better and often more expensive.
-Premium grades can be a quarter of an inch thick or more.

-You will usually notice that the Chinese barks also have the exterior bark layer as well as the inner bark portion.
+will usually notice that the Chinese barks also have the exterior cortex

 Some Chinese cinnamon, like the rare An Nan Cinnamon or Vietnamese Rou Gui, is highly revered for its exceptional quality.